 How soon can you sell your house without losing money?

-There is a different breakeven point in every real estate market, but still, it will be there, no matter where you are.
-This breakeven point determines whether it would have made more sense to rent or to buy a house during a particular period of time.
-For example, if you purchased a house in the Raleigh area and paid $300k for it, assuming your down payment was 20%, you would need to live in that house for at least 3 years before breaking even, assuming your rent would have been $1,500 a month.
+Every real estate market has a different breakeven point.
+This determines whether it makes more sense to rent or to buy a house during a particular period of time.
+For example, if you purchased a house in the Raleigh area.
+Say you paid $300k for it, with a 20% downpayment, you would need to live in that house for at least 3 years before breaking even.
+This assumes your rent would have been $1,500 a month.

-Additionally, the sooner you resell a house, the fewer financial benefits you’re going to see, and in some cases, you could actually lose money.
+Additionally, the sooner you resell a house, the fewer financial benefits you’re going to see.
+Plus, in some cases, you could actually lose money.
 Since you’ll need to pay capital gains taxes, those can punish your finances.

 Capital gains taxes